dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 This introductory material has moved to a dedicated onboarding guide for clarity and easier learning.

-- Read: docs/onboarding.md for Fundamentals (what is modeling, ontology vs knowledge graph, why this ontology, basic approach).
-- This Conventions guide focuses on “how we do things” (operational guidance, patterns, QA, tools, workflows).
+- This Conventions guide focuses on "how we do things" (operational guidance, patterns, QA, tools, workflows).

 ---